PrettyR/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-9. Bye bye my first directory.
-I will my first directory that is inside another directory.
+10. Back to the future.
+I will write a script that will working directory to the previous one,